ODBC from C tutorial (part 1) — getting started

 }

-ODBC 2.0 applications will use SQLError instead of SQLGetDiagRec.
+Note ODBC 2.0 applications use SQLError instead of SQLGetDiagRec.

 The state is a five character SQLSTATE code.
 The first two characters indicate the class and the next three indicate the subclass.
 SQLSTATEs provide detailed information about the cause of a warning or error.
 You can look states up in the ODBC specification.

 The native error code is a code specific to the data source.
-This number is often extremely useful to the driver developers in locating an internal error or state.
-If you are reporting a bug in the OOB ODBC driver for which you obtained an error you should always quote the ODBC function called, the error text and this native number.
+This number is often extremely useful to ODBC driver developers for locating an internal error or state.
+If you're reporting a bug in the ODBC-ODBC Bridge ODBC driver, always supply the ODBC function called, the error text, and this native number.

 [vendor-identifier][ODBC-component-identifier]component-supplied-text